 \section{Introduction}

-Coherence and entanglement are two basic concepts in quantum information theory, which are extensively applied to quantum information processing and quantum computational tasks \cite{g1}.
+Quantum coherence and entanglement are two basic concepts in quantum information theory, which are extensively applied to quantum information processing and quantum computational tasks \cite{g1}.
+Moreover, both quantum coherence and entanglement can be regarded as quantum resources, and they are useful for quantum-enhanced metrology, quantum key distribution and so on \cite{g27,g28,g29,g30,g31,g34,g35}.
 Therefore, characterizing and quantifying coherence and entanglement become significant parts in quantum information theory \cite{g7}.
-Recent studies consider quantum coherence and entanglement as quantum resources, which can be applied to quantum-enhanced metrology, quantum key distribution and so on \cite{g27,g28,g29,g30,g31,g34,g35}.

-Quantum coherence is defined for a single system and is widely used in quantum optics in previous studies \cite{h1,h2,h3,h4,h5,h6,h7,h8}.
-For any distance measure $D$ between quantum states $\rho$ and $\delta$, a general coherence measure is defined as $C_{D}(\rho)=\min_{\delta\in\mathbb{I}}D(\rho,\delta)$, i.e., the minimum distance from $\rho$ to all incoherent states $\delta\in\mathbb{I}$, where $\mathbb{I}$ is the set of all incoherent states \cite{g13,g14,g15,g38,j4}.
-If and only if $\rho$ is an incoherent states, $C_{D}(\rho)=0$.
-Then, some distance-based coherence quantifiers are proposed such as geometric coherence, relative entropy of coherence and $l_{p}$ norm of coherence.
-The geometric measure of coherence is defined in fidelity between the measured state and the nearest incoherent state \cite{g3}.
-The relative entropy of coherence is another distance-based coherence quantifier \cite{g13}.
-In addition, it is equal to the distillable coherence, so they have the similar expression \cite{j1,g13,g32}.
-Considering the coherence quantifiers based on the matrix norm, the $l_{1}$ norm of coherence was introduced and studied in Ref. \cite{g13}.
-Besides, other different coherence measures have been proposed \cite{u1,g32,u3,Da}.
+Quantum coherence is defined for a single system, and is widely used in quantum optics in previous studies \cite{h1,h2,h3,h4,h5,h6,h7,h8}.
+For any distance measure $D$ between two arbitrary quantum states, a general coherence measure is defined as $C_{D}(\rho)=\min_{\delta\in\mathbb{I}}D(\rho,\delta)$, i.e., the minimum distance from $\rho$ to all possible incoherent states $\delta\in\mathbb{I}$, where $\mathbb{I}$ is the set of all incoherent states \cite{g13,g14,g15,g38,j4}.
+From this definition, one can see that $C_{D}(\rho)=0$ if and only if $\rho$ is an incoherent state.
+Many distance-based coherence measures are proposed such as geometric measure of coherence, relative entropy of coherence and $l_{p}$ norm of coherence.
+The geometric measure of coherence is defined by using the fidelity between the measured state $\rho$ and its nearest incoherent state \cite{g3}.
+The relative entropy of coherence is another distance-based coherence measure \cite{g13,j1,g32}.
+Considering the coherence measures based on the matrix norms, the $l_{1}$ norm of coherence was introduced and studied in Ref. \cite{g13}.
+Besides, other different coherence measures have also been proposed \cite{u1,g32,u3,Da}.
 Furthermore, many experimental results on coherence have been reported \cite{exp1,exp2,exp3,exp4,exp5}.